 In 1975, after tensions during the recording of the double LP The Lamb Lies Down on Broadway, Peter Gabriel left and started his solo career.
 Soon, Peter Gabriel reached success with a series of pop hits, such as "Solsbury Hill," "Here Comes The Flood," "Games Without Frontiers" and the anthemic "Biko," a tribute to slain South African activist Steven Biko.

 Shortly afterwards, Peter Gabriel established Real World Studios in Wiltshire, England, designed as an ideal environment for performance.
-It also became the base for Real World Records, a label that is dedicated to recording and promoting a wide range of world music artists.
+It also became the base for Real World Records, a label that is dedicated to recording and promoting a wide range of world music and eclectic artists.

 Gabriel has released over 10 albums and in 1986 he won his first Grammy with his seventh album, So.
-The videos from this project established him as a leader in video production and included 'Sledgehammer,' which has won the most music video awards ever, including a No. 1 position in Rolling Stone's top 100 videos of all time.
+The videos from this project established him as a leader in video production and included 'Sledgehammer,' which won the most music video awards ever, including a No. 1 position in Rolling Stone's top 100 videos of all time.

 Peter Gabriel has been involved in a broad spectrum of human rights and environmental issues.
 His song, "Biko," was the first pop song which talked about the effects of apartheid, and in 1988 and 1990 he was involved in the Nelson Mandela concerts at Wembley.
 In 1988 he also worked with Amnesty International to set up the Human Rights Now tour, visiting many countries with Sting, Bruce Springsteen, Tracey Chapman and Youssou N'Dour.